JoshCru/mtrn4231_jakos/README.md

 ### Visualisation Preview

-Example of visualisation in pick and place operation (_don't forget to press play on the GIF!_)
+Example of visualisation in pick and place operation. (_don't forget to press play on the GIF!_)

+The pause between loops is due to wait time for obtaining a mass estimate.

 ![Example of our Visualisation](visualisation.gif)